vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

    <TabItem value="cost" label="Add Cost Based Value" default>
    <ol>
    <li>Select <strong>Cost Based</strong>.</li>
    <li>Select an <strong>Input Costs Filter</strong> to specify which category of input costs to include in the allocation.
 These filters function just like filters on Cost Reports and cost allocation segments.
-For information on how to create detailed filters, see the <a href="/cost_reports">Cost Reports</a> documentation.</li>
+For information on how to create detailed filters, see the <a href="/cost_reports">Cost Reports</a> documentation. <br/><blockquote><i><b>Tip:</b> For most use cases, you should set a filter for <b>Charge Type = Usage</b> on the input filter to ensure you are matching on only usage-related costs and ignoring costs related to items like credits, taxes, fees, etc.</i></blockquote></li>
    <li>Select an existing cost <strong>Tag Key</strong>.
-This value is an existing tag you have in one of your cost providers, like AWS.</li>
+This value can be an existing tag you have in one of your cost providers, like AWS.</li>
    <li>Select the <strong>Output Costs Filter</strong> to indicate the costs that will be split among your tag values based on your input cost filter.</li>
    </ol>
    </TabItem>